vScripter/Chester/README.md

 A majority of the code for this project was borrowed from the [Vester][Vester] project; a huge kudos goes to the folks maintaining that project.

+__More content and detail about how to get started will be added soon!__

 This project is inspired by a few different projects that offer similar capabilities:
 - [Vester][Vester]
 - [VMware vCheck Report][VMware vCheck Report]